-CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
-We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.
+CNN Underscored reviews financial products based on their overall value.
+We may receive a commission through our affiliate partners if you apply and are approved for a product, but our reporting is always independent and objective.
+Terms apply to American Express benefits and offers.
+Enrollment may be required for select American Express benefits and offers.
+Visit americanexpress.com to learn more.

 The ultra-competitive credit card market shows no signs of slowing down anytime soon.